 We moved into our six-bedroom red brick bungalow in Barrie, Canada on Hallowe’en day of 1970.
 An auspicious day.
 I was four years old and extremely excited!
-Our next door neighbours, The MacNeil’s, were a big family of eleven and Ben MacNeil was five years old — a built-in buddy right next door.
+Our next door neighbours, The MacNeil’s, were a big family of eleven and Paul Aikins ‘MacNeil’ was five years old — a built-in buddy right next door.
 And buddies we were.
-Within seconds of arriving Ben and I were fast friends and could be seen chasing each other around the outside of our new brick bungalow.
+Within seconds of arriving Paul and I were fast friends and could be seen chasing each other around the outside of our new brick bungalow.
 I was gonna like it in this house.

-From that moment, Ben and I spent almost every waking minute together.
+From that moment, Paul and I spent almost every waking minute together.
 We played house and school and hide-and-go-seek.
 Often, because of the sheer number of kids between our two households, we would have huge games of Red Rover and British Bulldog, or 500-Up in the MacNeils’ huge back yard.
 One time, the MacNeils got a new game of Croquet.
 We played it non-stop for days.
 It was so exciting being neighbours with the MacNeils.
 We had such amazing fun together.

 In the winter we would go sliding on the MacNeils’ very own sliding hill at the back of their house.
 It was a perfectly steep hill which led into the parking lot of an eight-story apartment building that we imaginatively called: ‘the apartments’.
 Sometimes there would be twenty or more kids out there in the dark, with just the reflection off the snow and a few parking lot lamps to light the path.
 At other times it would be just Ben, my younger brother, Luke, and Ben’s two younger siblings.

 The MacNeils lived in a mansion.
 They had something like ten bedrooms, four bathrooms and a huge recreation room upstairs at the end of the house where parents never ventured.
 Their dining room had the longest table in it that I had ever seen.
-We would often do our homework at that table.
-I would marvel at how neatly Ben did his assignments.
+We would often do our homework at one small part of that table.
+I would marvel at how neatly Paul did his assignments.
 I aspired to be just like him.

 There was also a piano in there.
 We both took lessons but Ben went a lot farther than I, achieving levels of local celebrity status on piano.
 Ben’s older brother Noah was an idol of mine.
 He always had the most incredible ideas about what we should all do together.
 He would make up elaborate games or he would teach us how to be artistic.